MoBlaa/nodes-demo/README.md

 Workflow:

-1. Startup cli application through `cargo run --bin cli` -> Prints a qrcode to the terminal
+1. Startup cli application through `cargo run --bin server` -> Prints a qrcode to the terminal
 2. Startup mobile app and scan the qrcode
+3. CLI and Mobile App show, that a connection has sucessfully been established
-3. Write "Hello, cli!" into the textfield in the mobile app and press send.
+4. Write "Hello, cli!" into the textfield in the mobile app and press send.
-4. A new line "> Hello, cli!" is printed to the terminal
+5. A new line "&gt; Hello, cli!" is printed to the terminal
-5. Write "Hello, mobile!" into the terminal
+6. Write "Hello, mobile!" into the terminal
+7. The line"&lt;Hello, mobile!" is printed to the terminal
-6. The message "Hello, mobile!" is shown in the app.
+8. The message "Hello, mobile!" is shown in the app.

 ## Roadmap